 Research/Lecturing

-Alongside this, my research focuses on Māori governance, with particular attention to how tikanga and values are enacted in decision-making spaces in practice, not just in formal structures.
-Drawing on kaupapa Māori approaches and multimodal analysis, my work explores how leadership, power, and relationships are lived and negotiated in real time.
-Together, my teaching and research aim to support more thoughtful, inclusive, and values-informed leadership across sport, governance, and community contexts.
+My research focuses on Māori governance, with a particular interest in how tikanga and Māori values are enacted in decision-making spaces in practice.
+Drawing on kaupapa Māori approaches and multimodal analysis, I examine how leadership, power, and relationships are expressed and negotiated in real time, and what this means for how we understand governance beyond formal structures.
+This work contributes to rethinking sport and organisational systems in Aotearoa, with a focus on equity, inclusion, and better outcomes for wāhine and future generations.